AlkaWildlife/alkawildlife.eu/en_GB/_posts/2019-03-21-peregrine-falcons-in-litvinov-are-preparing-for-young.md

 ---
-title: Peregrine falcons in Litvinov are preparing for young
+title: Falcons in Litvinov are preparing for young
 published: true
 image: /media/cdy05307_tok_2019_610.jpg
 listing_thumbnail: /media/cdy05307_tok_2019_274.jpg
 description: >-
-  The nest box on the chimney of the Litvínov chemical plant is once again inhabited after sitting empty for half a year.
-A pair of Peregrine falcons from the Ore Mountains are preparing for nesting.
+  The nest boxes on the chimneys of the Litvínov chemical plant are home to nesting Peregrine falcons again.
 date: '2019-03-21'
 lang_alternatives:
   cs_CZ: